 Addressing Off-Campus Centers' Fixed Costs, $5.2 Million

-Prior to fiscal year 1993/94, the fixed costs supporting the operational and facility space needs of the centers were funded by the state as ancillary support for the CSU academic program.
-Since that time, enrollments at CSU campuses have been building at a pace that will soon outstrip current capacity.
-The CSU has implemented several management policies and procedures to accommodate all eligible students seeking enrollment, and off-campus centers have been an important method of diminishing enrollment pressures at the main campuses.
-CSU campuses assume all variable costs for these centers until they reach the 500 FTES threshold.
+The CSU has implemented several management policies and procedures to accommodate all eligible students seeking enrollment, and off-campus centers have been an important method to diminish enrollment pressures at the main campuses.
+The CSU assumes all variable costs for these centers until they reach the 500 full-time equivalent students (FTES) threshold.
 After the 500 FTES threshold has been reached, the centers are eligible for permanent status and must be funded for associated fixed cost increases.
-By funding these fixed costs, the state can encourage the efficient utilization and growth of state-approved centers, which are an effective way for the state to meet its higher education objectives in parts of the state that lack campuses.

-This budget requests $5.2 million to support fixed cost requirements at five centers that either exceed 500 FTES at present or will exceed 500 FTES in 2009/10:
+This budget requests $5.2 million to support fixed cost requirements at five centers that either exceed 500 FTES at present or will exceed that threshold in 2009/10:

 - Antelope Valley (Bakersfield)